 - Vitamin C, 1,000–2,000 mg

 - Soy, 2–3 servings a week

-MCP Prevents Cancer From Spreading
+MCP Prevents Cancer from Spreading

 Cancer that’s confined to the prostate gland is rarely problematic.
 Only when it metastasizes, or spreads, does it become life threatening.
-That’s why if I was diagnosed with prostate cancer, I would consider expanding my supplement program.
+That’s why if I were diagnosed with prostate cancer, I would consider expanding my supplement program.
 I would start by adding modified citrus pectin (MCP).

-Metastasis begins when small colonies of cancer cells clump together, adhere to healthy tissues, and release chemicals that form new blood vessels.
+Metastasis begins when small colonies of cancer cells clump together, adhere to healthy tissues and release chemicals that form new blood vessels.
 This process, called angiogenesis, gives cancer cells a supply of oxygen and nutrients that allows them to rapidly replicate and invade other areas of the body.

 MCP directly interferes with angiogenesis and metastasis.
 One recent study looked at a marker called PSA doubling time, or the time it takes for the PSA level to double—the faster the PSA doubling time, the more aggressive the cancer.
 In this study, 70 percent of men with prostate cancer who took 15 grams of MCP daily for one year had a significant decline in PSA doubling time.

 MCP also enhances activity of natural killer cells, which destroy cancerous cells.
 It can also remove carcinogenic heavy metals, such as lead and mercury, from the body.
 The brand I recommend is EcoNugenics’ PectaSol-C.

 - Lycopene.
 This substance, found in tomatoes, other red fruits and vegetables, and in Low Sodium V8 Juice, is very helpful—especially when used in combination with other nutrients.
 I recommend drinking 8–12 ounces of Low Sodium V8 Juice each day and incorporating cooked tomato products into your diet.